Implications of a Froissart bound saturation of $\gamma^*$-$p$ deep inelastic scattering. Part I. Quark distributions at ultra small $x$: Abstract

 \section{Abstract}

-We revisit arguments that the structure function $F_2^{\gamma p}(x, Q^2)$ for deep inelastic $\gamma^*p$ scattering is hadronic in nature, similar to vector dominance for real $\gamma p$ scattering.
-Thus, like all other known hadronic scattering, including $\gamma p$, the growth of $F_2^{\gamma p}(x,Q^2)$ is limited by the Froissart bound at high hadronic energies, giving a $\ln^2 (1/x)$ bound as Bjorken $x\rightarrow 0$.
-The same bound holds for the individual quark distributions that contribute to $F_2^{\gamma p}$.
-In earlier work, we presented a very accurate global fit to the combined HERA data based on a fit function which respects the Froissart bound at small $x$, and is equivalent in its $x$ dependence to the function used successfully to describe all high energy hadronic data.
-We discuss the extrapolation of the fit to the values of $x$ down to $x=10^{-14}$ encountered in the calculation of neutrino cross sections at energies up to $E_\nu=10^{17}$ GeV, an extrapolation of a factor of $\sim$3 beyond the HERA region in the natural variable $\ln(1/x)$.
-We show how the results can be used to derive the relevant quark distributions.
-These distributions do not satisfy the ``wee parton" condition, that they all converge toward a common distribution $xq(x,Q^2)$ at small $x$ and large $Q^2$ which is just a multiple of $F_2^{\gamma p}$, but still give results for the dominant neutrino structure function $F_2^{\nu(\bar{\nu})}$ which differ only slightly from those obtained assuming that the wee parton limit holds.
+We argue that the deep inelastic structure function $F_2^{\gamma p}(x, Q^2)$, regarded as a cross section for virtual $\gamma^*p$ scattering, is hadronic in nature.
+This implies that its growth is limited by the Froissart bound at high hadronic energies, giving a $\ln^2 (1/x)$ bound on $F_2^{\gamma p}$ as Bjorken $x\rightarrow 0$.
+The same bound holds for the individual quark distributions.
+In earlier work, we obtained a very accurate global fit to the combined HERA data on $F_2^{\gamma p}$ using a fit function which respects the Froissart bound at small $x$, and is equivalent in its $x$ dependence to the function used successfully to describe all high energy hadronic cross sections, including $\gamma p$ scattering.
+We extrapolate that fit by a factor of $\lesssim$3 beyond the HERA region in the natural variable $\ln(1/x)$ to the values of $x$ down to $x=10^{-14}$ and use the results to derive the quark distributions needed for the reliable calculation of neutrino cross sections at energies up to $E_\nu=10^{17}$ GeV.
+These distributions do not satisfy the Feynman ``wee parton" assumption, that they all converge toward a common distribution $xq(x,Q^2)$ at small $x$ and large $Q^2$.
+This was used in some past calculations to express the dominant neutrino structure function $F_2^{\nu(\bar{\nu})}$ directly in terms of $F_2^{\gamma p}$.
+We show that the correct distributions nevertheless give results for $F_2^{\nu(\bar{\nu})}$ which differ only slightly from those obtained assuming that the wee parton limit holds.
+In two Appendices, we develop simple analytic results for the effects of QCD evolution and operator-product corrections on the distribution functions at small $x$, and show that these effects amount mainly to shifting the values of $\ln(1/x)$ in the initial distributions.